TextWar/myoaml/english.md

 # oaml
 Object aim markup language

+> This software is protected by the GPL software agreement.
+Please read the relevant license before using this software.

 * What is oaml
 Oaml full name object set target extension language, with a simple configuration mode and parsing mode, can be indented without restrictions, currently version 0.0.2 beta
 * How to use it?